dash-09/TCS-NQT-SHEET/README.md

 ## Details :
 - It has 70 to 100 question on dsa .
-- But that is not enoguh.
+- But that is enogh for NQT .
 - I have to prepare for Aptitude simultaneously.
 13 Aug I am starting .
 - 4 Sep to submit application .
 11, 12 & 13 is date for exam .